geethaaluri/AutoRecommender/README.md

 RecServe is an intelligent recommendation system that recommends a single algorithm without training and tuning five or more different ML algorithms!

-A google slide presentation can be found [here](http://bit.ly/geetha-recserve)
+A google slide presentation can be found [here](http://bit.ly/geetha-recserve).

 After downloading this repo and follow the installation instuctions below you will be able to experiment with RecServe through an interactive command line interface.

 The command line interface will prompt you for information and display your results, for example:

 > *"Welcome to RecServe!
 Let me help you with the product recommendations."*
 > *Enter the path for your sample data:* data_subset.csv

 > *"Geetha, do you want to recommend items for users to purchase? [y/N]*"
 > ***Yes***

-> *Enter the customer id: 18055986
+> *Enter the customer id*: 18055986

-> Enter the product name: SimpliSafe Wireless Home Security Command
+> *Enter the product name*: SimpliSafe Wireless Home Security Command

-> These products were selected for your customer by using similar user profiles for recommendations

-	The top recommendation are:
+	These products were selected for your customer by using similar user profiles for recommendations The top recommendation are:
 	1. 5mm Black Plastic LED Holders x50
 	2. General Electric WD12X10278 Roller Stud